 - Medical College Admissions Test (MCAT) exam results

 - Applications will not be considered complete until scores from the last expected MCAT date on the AMCAS application are received.
-UMMS will accept scores up to three years prior to the time of application.
-We will accept and consider MCAT scores from 1/1/13 to the end of September, 2016 for 2017 matriculation.
+UMMS will accept scores for tests taken up to three years prior to the time of application.
+We will accept and consider MCAT scores from Jan.
+1, 2013 to Sept.
+30, 2016 for 2017 matriculation.

 - UMMS Supplemental Application Forms